pnp/sp-dev-fx-extensions/samples/react-application-news-ticker/README.md

    - **PublishDate**: date
 3. Required View:
    - Title: **Published News**
    - Configure the view as you like.
 The app will get the data based on the view.
-Below is the example of the configuration for the view:
+Below is the example:
       - Filter: PublishDate <= [TODAY] AND ExpiryDate > [TODAY]
       - Sort: PublishDate Ascending
       - Limit: 10